If you're reading this, a tingle of fear might be shooting through you all the way to the end of your ponytail.

 One of the big reasons we use tight hairstyles is to try and control frizz to give a neat overall look.
 If you want to sport a high bun, try to do one that sits loosely on your crown and has no tension on your scalp.

-If you're worried about hair loss and are not sure where to start, let our Pilot doctors help you.
+If you're worried about hair loss and are not sure where to start, let our Pilot practitioners help you.

 Photo Credit: HBO